What is a safe mail?

 Secure email and GDPR

 The GDPR sets requirements for the protection of personal data, also when it is transmitted via e-mail.
 It is required that personal data is transferred in a secure manner and that appropriate technical and organisational measures are in place to protect personal data against loss, theft or unauthorised access.
-Here are four areas you should focus on:
+There are mainly 3 areas that GDPR focus on:

 Read more about when sensitive data is transferred via email.